PowerUser64/colorscheme-shuffler.nvim/README.md

 ## API

 - `next()` - Call this function to change to the next random colorscheme.
 Pass a list of colorschemes to pick from a specific list.
-- `append_blacklist()` - Add a new colorscheme to the blacklist.
+- `append_blacklist()` - Add a new colorscheme to the blacklist and apply the blacklist.
 Useful if you want to split up your config.
 - `append_deck()` - Add a new colorscheme to the list of all colorschemes, applying the blacklist filters.
 Useful if you want to split up your config.
+- `print_colorscheme` - Print the current colorscheme with vim.notify, in the same way that `config.notify = true` will.

 ## Acknowledgments